Queen Cheorin: Life as queen dowager and later life

 The Pungyang Jo clan saw that Yi Myeong-bok was only twelve years old and would not be able to rule in his own name until he came of age, and that they could easily influence Yi Ha-eung, who would be acting as regent for the future King.
 As soon as news of Cheoljong's death reached Yi Ha-eung through his intricate network of spies, he and the Pungyang Jo clan took the royal seal – an object that was considered necessary for a legitimate reign to take place and aristocratic recognition to be received – effectively giving Queen Sinjeong absolute power to select the successor to the throne.
 By the time Cheoljong's death had become a known fact, the Andong Kim clan was powerless according to the law.

 On 16 January 1864, Yi Myeong-bok was appointed as Prince Ikseong by Grand Queen Dowager Sinjeong, and the next day, his father was granted the title of Grand Internal Prince (Daewongun).

 A few days later on January 21, Yi Myeong-bok was enthroned as King Gojong, and Dowager Queen Sinjeong began her regency.

 Since Gojong was 12 years old, Queen Sinjeong invited the Daewongun to assist his son in ruling.
 She virtually renounced her right to be regent, and though she kept the title, the Daewongun was in fact the true ruler.

-The Queen Dowager Myeongsun had a futile 14-year reign as the Grand Internal Prince drove out and exterminated the Andong Kim clan's power, and soon after the power of the Pungyang Jo clan.
+The Queen Dowager Myeongsun did not intervene when the Daewongun reduced then ended the power of the Andong Kim clan's, and soon afterwards that also of the Pungyang Jo clan.

-She later died on 12 June 1878 within Yanghwa Hall in Changgyeong Palace, and is buried in Yereung, Seoul, with her husband.
+She later died on 12 June 1878 within Yanghwa Hall in Changgyeonggung, and is buried in Yereung, Seoul, with her husband.